mabarber92/kitab-website-draft/_pages/methods/sub-genre.md

 header:
   overlay_image: /images/covers/banner_methods.png
   overlay_filter: rgba(40, 99, 165, 0.60)
+  caption: "An example of an OpenITI text with tags for the beginnings and ends of *isnad*s"
 title:		"Subgenre classification"
 subtitle:	"An example of a machine learning approach"
 layout:		single